kplazascp/stock-analysis/README.md

 -The cons that apply to refactoring the original VBA script are that sometimes you have to forget about certain things that worked in your previous code (some, not all) that will not work in your new code.
 So, you will have some parts that you can adapt to your new code, but you have to see this new code as it is, a new code, not the original code.

-If you are having trouble refactoring your code, I attach here the link for the excel spreadsheet, where you can find the VBA script LINK HERE.
+If you are having trouble refactoring your code, I attach here the link for the excel spreadsheet, where you can find the VBA script [VBA_Challenge](https://github.com/kplazascp/stock-analysis/blob/main/VBA_Challenge.xmls.xlsm).